flet-dev/website/blog/2024-03-06-flet-fastapi-and-async-api-improvements.md

 ## Accessibility improvements

 ```
-Complete implementation of [Semantics](/docs/controls/semantics) control and new [SemanticsService](/docs/controls/semanticsservice) control.
+Now Flet has complete implementation of [Semantics](/docs/controls/semantics) control and new [SemanticsService](/docs/controls/semanticsservice) control.
 ```

 ## App lifecycle change event

 There is a new `Page.on_app_lifecycle_state_change` event that allows listening for changes in the application lifecycle.

 For example, you can now update UI with the latest information when the app becomes active (brought to the front).
-That works on iOS, Android, all desktop platforms and web!
+This event works on iOS, Android, all desktop platforms and web!

 The following app lifecycle transitions are recognized: